Gareth Southgate: Euro 96 penalty miss ‘irrelevant’ ahead of England v Germany

 “They’ve got a very strong bond and they want to do it for each other.”

-Southgate’s comments are no surprise, especially as the group have consistently spoken about making their own history rather than worrying about past encounters with Germany.
+Southgate understood the string of questions relating to Euro 96 but repeatedly underlined how the players are focused on making their own history rather than worrying about the past.

+I can’t give closure on what’s happened in the past, because, as I’ve said before, I can’t give closure to the team-mates I’ve played with.

-The 1970, 1990 and 2010 World Cup exits to Die Mannschaft, along with that Euro 96 disappointment, mean little to a group who have the chance to help England record just their second European Championship knockout win.
+The 1970, 1990 and 2010 World Cup exits to Germany also mean little to a group who have the chance to help England record just their second European Championship knockout win.

 “I mean, it’s an incredible record that, really,” said Southgate, who played in that Euro 96 quarter-final spot-kick triumph against Spain.